The Problem of Social Cost: Summary

 Additionally, Coase highlights reciprocity of harms present in externalities as a central question for distributing rights.
 Damage is shared between parties in a dispute, such that both parties consider the present costs in their optimization question.
 Coase uses the ruling of "Bryant v.
 Lefever" to explore the reciprocal nature of externality.
 Bryant v.
 Lefever concerns a conflict between neighbors, in which one neighbor constructed a wall such that the other neighbor’s chimney would smoke.
 Originally, the court determined the wall was the cause of the chimneys smoking and awarded the plaintiff financial compensation.
 However, in the Court of Appeals, this judgment was reversed.
 Coase argues that this judgment provides context for framing blame.
 According to Coase, “The smoke nuisance was caused both by the man who built the wall and by the man who lit the fires”.
 Under this framework, the wall-builder is not legally liable for the nuisance suffered by his neighbor alone.
 In this example, Coase seeks to illuminate the conditions for optimizing the allocation of rights, the case in which both parties consider harmful.
 Here, Coase is referencing Pareto efficiency allowed by the prevailing “pricing system”.

+Coase used the example of pollution (raised by George Stigler in The Theory of Price, 1952) several times: he argued that arbitrage between actors in a market with low transaction costs could lead to an efficient market solution.